| java.lang.Object | ||

 invariant enforced by the constructors.
 Naturally, one should ensure

-that the (start <= value <= maximum)
+that the (start <= value <= maximum) invariant is true

-before calling the nextValue
+before calling the nextValue, previousValue,

-or setValue
+or setValue methods.

-This method fires a ChangeEvent
+This method fires a ChangeEvent if the

-value
+value has changed.

-value | the current (non null )
+| value | the current (non null)

 Date for this sequence |

-IllegalArgumentException | if value is null
+| IllegalArgumentException | if value is null

 or not a Date |